One day you’re daydreaming at your desk, wishing you had just a few extra days of work from home flexibility.

 But everyone’s family is so unique.

 So, I put together a simple guide to help you create your family’s (loose & always editable!) schedule.
-Enter your email in the box above to instantly receive the free guide & workbook in your inbox.
+Enter your email in the box below to instantly receive the free guide & workbook in your inbox.

 It involves 8 steps, a brain dump worksheet and 3 options for recording your schedule – one for kids + mom, one for kids + dad, & another for kids + mom AND dad (since we all know this might be a family affair at home).